All Episodes

 There's a lot of problems you can have medically that you don't need to do by just simply playing a tape or just by doing a meditation, which is no danger whatsoever to you.

-Right, but why can you do that?
+Right, but why can you do that with electrical stimulation?

-So electricity, being part of electromagnetic, if you will, what you're doing is simply, sort of like static electricity.
+So electricity being part of electromagnetic, if you will, what you're doing is simply sort of like static electricity.

 Makes sense.

-How would you respond to that?
+Said, Father, said nitroglycerin for the soul, how would you respond to that?

-Well, again, he's referring to what I alluded to earlier about the Mystery School mentality and about things that are metaphysical, must be evil, or if people, if the average person, just like I'm doing with conscious dying, if the average person doesn't need the agent, namely the minister, priest, or rabbi, then what do you need the church for?
+Or if people, if the average person, just like I'm doing with conscious dying, if the average person doesn't need the agent, namely the minister, priest, the rabbi, then what do you need the church for?

 And that goes against self-interest, and that means you must make it evil so people don't do it.